pesterhazy/presumably/posts/fixmes.md

 I find the act of explicitly deprioritizing problems by turning them into FIXMEs liberating.
 Like explained Getting Things Done, this works well because your brain is prone to worrying: there's this nagging feeling that maybe you'll forget about the hardcoded value, or the quadratic complexity, and then people will be mad at you (or maybe you'll be upset about yourself).
 The unconscious mind will only stop worrying if it knows that the task is written down somewhere in a secure place, and you will get back to it early enough.
 Let it go, brain, the CI job has got your back!

-After swapping out the distractions, you can use your full capacity at the core of the problem you're dealing with.
-It will still be hard, of course, but you'll have a better shot at seeing the solution if you RAM isn't cluttered with inessential details.
+After swapping out the distraction, you can return to applying your full mental capacity to the core problem.
+It will still be hard, of course, but you'll have a better shot at seeing the solution if your RAM isn't cluttered with inessential details.

 Eventually of course, after you've implemented the bulk of the logic but before your branch is merged, you do need get back to the problems you snoozed so successfully.
 When the time comes, there are three ways to eliminate the FIXME.
 First, you can face the problem head-on.
 Refactor the code so you can access the user-id in your function, or rewrite the algorithm to be O(n) instead of O(n2).